ASPLOS26-AsymCheck/AsymCheck/README.md

 ## **Quick start**

-Codes of four types of checkpointing methods are provided.
-They are baseline, CheckFreq, tsnapshot and DelayCheck.
-For each methods, there are codes for four models, which are BERT, GPT2, ResNet and VIT.
+Codes of seven types of checkpointing methods are provided, as well as no-checkpoint Baseline.
+They are DataStates-LLM, FastPersist, Gemini, DeepFreeze, CheckFreq, TorchSnapshot and DelayCheck.
+For each methods, there are codes for four models, which are GPT2, BERT, RoBERT, BLOOM, ResNet and VIT.

-For example, to run BERT with DelayCheck:
+For example, to run gpt2-10B with DelayCheck:

 ```shell